Yonomi/yonomi-flutter-demo/README.md

 Make sure you follow the steps under `Add a Firebase Configuration File` to know where to place your `GoogleService-Info.plist` file.

+Update gitignore to be able to track these files if needed by the organization.

 #### Building a Request object

 You will use `YoRequest.request()` to simplify making requests to the platform.